aclap-dev/weh/README.md

 }
 ```

-*weh* takes care of adding/removing the listener when the component is mounted/unmounted and delivering the message to the `wehRectAttach` method.
+*weh* takes care of adding/removing the listener when the component is mounted/unmounted and delivering the message to the `onWehMessage` method.